pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 # Access Manager v3 API for Dart SDK

-Access Manager lets servers (using a PubNub instance initialized with a Secret Key) grant clients time-limited tokens with embedded permissions to specific resources, via explicit lists or RegEx patterns, and optionally restricted to a single client identity.
+Access Manager issues time-limited tokens with embedded permissions for PubNub resources.
+Tokens can target specific resources or RegEx patterns and be restricted to a single client via authorized UUID/User ID.

+- Resource types: channels, channel groups, UUIDs; or spaces and users (App Context)
-- Permissions are embedded per resource.
+- Permissions by resource (channels/uuid/groups):
-- TTL is required (1–43,200 minutes).
-- Resources can be listed or matched with RegEx patterns.
-- Tokens can be restricted to an authorized identity.

-Add the authorizedUuid parameter to restrict a token to one client UUID.
-Only this authorizedUUID can use the token to make requests.

-##### User ID / UUID
-User ID is also referred to as UUID/uuid in some APIs and responses but holds the value of the userId parameter set during initialization.

-## Grant token

-Requirements:
-- Access Manager add-on enabled for your keyset.
-- Server-side usage with Secret Key authentication.

-Generates a time-limited authorization token defining ttl, authorizedUUID, and permissions on resources.

-Resource permissions:
   - channel: read, write, get, manage, update, join, delete
   - channelGroup: read, manage
   - uuid: get, update, delete

-TTL: Required; 1–43,200 minutes (no default).
-Clients need new tokens before expiration.

-RegEx patterns: Use patterns to grant by pattern instead of listing resources.

-Authorized UUID: Set authorizedUUID to restrict token usage to a single uuid; otherwise any uuid can use it.
+- Permissions by resource (spaces/users):
+  - space: read, write, get, manage, update, join, delete
+  - user: get, update, delete
+- TTL: required; minutes until expiration, min 1, max 43,200 (30 days)
+- Patterns: use RegEx patterns for permissions
+- Authorized client: restrict tokens via authorizedUUID or authorizedUserId

+##### User ID / UUID
+User ID is also referred to as UUID/uuid in some APIs and responses, but holds the value of the userId you set during initialization.

+## Grant token

+##### Requires Access Manager add-on
+Enable the Access Manager add-on in the Admin Portal.

+##### Requires Secret Key authentication
+Granting must be done by a server SDK instance initialized with a Secret Key.

+The `grantToken()` method generates a token defining TTL, optional authorizedUUID, and permissions for channels, channel groups, and UUIDs.
+If authorizedUUID is omitted, any client UUID can use the token.

 ### Method(s)